 Purbeck Film Festival

-Showing a varied mix of classic, award-winning, independent or foreign language films in some wonderful and unusual venues, the film festival takes place from 20th October until 4th November.
+Showing a varied mix of classic, award-winning, independent or foreign language films in some wonderful and unusual venues, the film festival takes place from late November and continues into early November each year.

 There’s also a number of family-friendly films for younger viewers as well as exclusive Q&As and film previews.